benjamin-kroeger/dna-labeling-benchmark/docs/metrics/region_discovery.md

 of an exact match**, so a perfect pair counts toward both — that is what makes the nesting hold.

-## Hardened FP — the same rule for every tier
+## False positives — the same rule for every tier

-Each tier hardens its FP to `total_pred − that-tier's hits` (the rule `perfect_boundary_hit` already used).
-A matched pair that fails a tier's spatial test is booked **as both an FP** (the prediction is not a hit for this tier) **and an FN** (the GT is not hit for this tier).
-This is the standard Burset/Eval exon-level behavior, and it is what makes precision and recall well-defined at every level of strictness.
+Each tier books its FP as `total_pred − that-tier's hits`.
+A matched pair that fails a tier's spatial test counts **as both an FP** (the prediction is not a hit for this tier) **and an FN** (the GT is not hit for this tier).
+This is the standard Burset/Eval exon-level behavior, and it is what makes precision and recall well-defined at every level of strictness — the whole family reads as one precision/recall ladder.

-This replaces an earlier `containment` block that reported `internal`/ `full_coverage` as *conditional rates over matched pairs* with a borrowed FP.
-Hardening the FP turns them into ordinary detection tiers, so the whole family reads as one precision/recall ladder.

 ## The Four P/R Tiers